ferris-wufei/algorithm_ml/README.md

 Prototype coding for common Machine Learning algorithms.

-This repository is created for practice purpose.
+This repository is created for personal practice purpose.
 I'll bring more mathematical brief behind the algorithms.

-## finished
+## Finished
 ### ml_cf_svd.py
 - Collaborate Filtering (for explicit scores)
 - SVD approach for recommending, optimized with gradient descent (for explicit scores)